KohlbacherLab/dnpm-dip-deployment/README.md

 * Recommended VM properties:
     * OS: Linux
     * RAM: min.
 8 GB
     * CPU cores: min.
-4 s
+4
     * Disk: min.
 20 GB
 * Docker / Docker Compose

 ### Certificates

-This deployment comes with dummy SSL certificates to be runnable out-of-the-box, but for production you'll need:
+This deployment comes with dummy SSL certificates to be runnable out-of-the-box for testing purposes, but for production you'll need:

 * DFN Server Certificate issued for your DNPM:DIP node's FQDN
-* Client Certificate issued by DNPM CA (see [here](https://ibmi-ut.atlassian.net/wiki/spaces/DAM/pages/2590714/Zertifikat-Verwaltung#Zertifikat-Verwaltung-BeantragungeinesClient-Zertifikats) for instructions to request one (Confluence login required))
+* In case your site is to be connected to the "NGINX Broker" as part of the cross-site communication setup: Client Certificate issued by DNPM CA (see [here](https://ibmi-ut.atlassian.net/wiki/spaces/DAM/pages/2590714/Zertifikat-Verwaltung#Zertifikat-Verwaltung-BeantragungeinesClient-Zertifikats) for instructions to request one (Confluence login required))